Cloud Security

 }

 The deliberate move is default_route_table_association = "disable" and default_route_table_propagation = "disable".
 New attachments do not automatically inherit a route to everything else.
+Think of it as the difference between a hotel where every key opens every room and one where the front desk hands out exactly the keys you asked for.
 The platform team writes the association and propagation rules explicitly, per workload, per direction.
 Analytics propagates to shared services.
 It does not propagate to ledger.
-The L3 path does not exist.
+The Layer 3 path simply does not exist.

-This is the configuration that makes the eventual VPC Lattice policy a second line of defence rather than the only one.
-If VPC Lattice misconfigures, network routing still blocks the cross-workload path.
-If TGW routes misconfigure, the L7 service policies still deny.
-Two layers, two failure modes, both have to fail for the architecture to fail open.
+This configuration is what makes the eventual VPC Lattice policy a second line of defence rather than the only one.
+Misconfigure VPC Lattice and network routing still blocks the cross-workload path.
+Misconfigure TGW routes and the L7 service policies still deny.
+Two layers, two failure modes — both must fail before the architecture fails open.

-The second phase is where the security posture starts to take its operational shape.
+Phase two is where the posture starts taking its operational shape.
 Identity Center is provisioned.
 Permission sets are written for each operational role the bank will assign.
 The Active Directory connector is wired in.
-Every human who will ever touch the AWS console gets there through SAML, never with a static credential.
+Every human who will ever touch the AWS console arrives through SAML, never through a static credential left on a sticky note.

 The permission set for a SOC analyst: